TNO-MST/c2sim-server/docs/content/security/openid.md

 If an unencrypted HTTP connection is used, the `access token` can be intercepted using a network monitoring tool (e.g., Wireshark).
 Because a bearer token grants access to whoever possesses it, an attacker who captures the token could reuse it until it expires.

 For convenience, some environments use unencrypted HTTP.
 However, this is insecure.
 TLS requires valid, trusted certificates, and self-signed certificates are generally not acceptable in production environments because they cannot be reliably validated by clients.

+## Keycloak

+The `C2SIM claims` are stored as `user attributes` (the values of the claim).
+A `client` in keycloak is assigned to a service-user-account.

+!!! warning

+    In Keycloak version 21 and earlier, admins could freely edit user attributes directly in the Admin UI.
+The later release removed this feature.
+Attributes are now configured in `User Profile configuration`.
+The `C2SIM claims` are not default part of this.
+The management of C2SIM Claims are done trough an external tool, and not the `Keyclaok Admin UI`.